saikit/async-cook/recipes/weekday-rice-lentils.md

 ## Step 3 (Steam and cook onions)

-- Place **sliced onions** and **diced onions** in separate pans, add a tablespoon of **olive oil** each and season with **salt**.
+- Place **sliced onions** and **diced onions** in separate pans, add **olive oil** each and season with **salt**.
 Cover onions halfway with **water** and cover with a lid.
-Steam each at high heat for 7-10 minutes.
+Steam each at high heat for 7-10 minutes (Explanation: Add just enough water to cook through the onions before it evaporates.)

-- For *caramelized onions*, once water disappears from the pan remove the lid, lower heat to medium, and continuously add small amounts of water and scrape the sides of the pan with a wooden spoon.
+- For *caramelized onions*, once the water evaporates from the pan remove the lid, lower heat to medium, and continuously add small amounts of water and scrape the sides of the pan with a wooden spoon.
 Do this until rice and lentil or longer

-- For *crispy onions*, once the water disappears from the pan remove the lid, lower heat to medium-low, and separate each slice of onion from each.
+- For *crispy onions*, once the water evaporates from the pan remove the lid, lower heat to medium-low, and separate each slice of onion from each.
 Cook until desired crispiness and remove onions from the heat.

 ## Step 4 (Plate the dish)